 That $5 billion figure is a small part of the total agriculture market, but it is meaningful to rural economies that want to keep dollars local and attract new residents.

-“Growers are rooted in the community,” says Ryan Pesch, an educator with the Extension Center for Community Vitality (CV), with pun intended.
+“Growers are rooted in the community,” says Ryan Pesch, an Extension educator, with pun intended.
 “They live there, they shop there, they sell their products there.
 And that’s important to economic and community developers.”

 Small farmers are every bit the business people as store owners.
 And like all players in emerging industries, understanding potential markets is critical to growth.